Louisville Cardinals: Men's

 The top-ranked Louisville men's soccer team fell 1–0 to Akron in the 2010 NCAA national championship game in front of 9,672 in Santa Barbara, Calif.
 The Cardinals, who appeared in the College Cup for the first time in program history, finished the season with a 20–1–3 overall record.
 Prior to reaching the NCAA Tournament, Louisville won the BIG EAST Red Division regular-season title and captured the BIG EAST Tournament title.

-On February 21, 2013, U of L announced that it would build a new soccer-only stadium on campus.
+On February 21, 2013, Louisville announced that it would build a new soccer-only stadium on campus.
 The new stadium, with a capacity of 5,300, is set to open for the 2014 season, and will be known as Dr. Mark and Cindy Lynn Stadium, after their donation of $5 million toward the $17.5 million project.